GustavoSod/GPT-Chat/README.md

 4. Install dependencies:
 `npm install`

-5.tart the development server:
+5. tart the development server:
 `npm start`

-6.Open your browser and navigate to ` http://localhost:3000` to interact with the chatbot.
+6. Open your browser and navigate to ` http://localhost:3000` to interact with the chatbot.

 ## License